A quick search for weight loss tips will yield thousands of options, from fasting to fad diets to keto diet plans.

 - Remove anything unhealthy or high in carbs from your home.
 If you need to keep some of these items for others, then move them to a place that is hard for you to see and/or access.
 By doing so, you will prevent a common craving trigger.

-- Store healthy keto-friendly options in easy-to-see, convenient places.
+- Store healthy high-fat, low-carb foods in easy-to-see, convenient places.
 By making healthier choices more accessible, you will increase the chances that you’ll stay on the diet.

 - Use smaller plates.
-In one experiment, conducted by Brian Wansink from Cornell University and Koert van Ittersum from the Georgia Institute of Technology, it was discovered that a shift from 12–inch plates to 10–inch plates resulted in a 22% decrease in calories.
+A recent study, conducted by Brian Wansink from Cornell University and Koert van Ittersum from the Georgia Institute of Technology, it was discovered that a shift from 12–inch plates to 10–inch plates resulted in a 22% decrease in calories.
 Similar findings have been reported in other studies as well.
 Researchers believe that this effect is the result of a simple optical illusion.
 When you use smaller plates, your portion sizes will look much bigger, making you feel like you are eating more food.
 As a result, you feel satiated sooner and eat less food.

 - Have a plan to satisfy your sweet tooth.
 Sometimes cravings are unavoidable, and the only option is to have something sweet.
 This is when it is helpful to have a keto-friendly option available to give you the flavors you crave.
 Check out our keto dessert recipes for some delicious ideas.
 Keep in mind, however, you can still gain weight from eating too much keto-friendly food.
 If you tend to binge on sweets when they are available, only make one serving of a keto dessert each time.

 You can’t change the food options at the airport or on the road, but you can make these simple changes to prevent weight gain while traveling:

 - Bring keto snacks with you when possible.
 Having tasty keto snacks on hand will keep your cravings at bay and prevent overeating.
 Check out our keto snack list to help you prepare for your next trip.